 Our girls usually choose three subjects from the following list that they will study for two years.
-Depending on other commitments, they may choose to take a fourth subject.
+Depending on other commitments, they may choose a fourth subject.
+There are also a number of one-year study options available in the form of AS and Certificate level qualifications.
 Detailed information on each subject can be found later in this booklet.